Maniii97/Express-npx/readme.md

 - Option to enable CORS (Cross-Origin Resource Sharing).
 - Set up a basic database connection with MongoDB.
 - Option to include .gitignore file.
+- Option to get ts-config.json file.
+- Option to use nodemon.